huynguy-db/arcion-docs/content/docs/references/replay-strategies.md

 Replay strategies are how Arcion implements CDC changes and applies them in realtime to the target.

 ## Overview
-All replay startegies append a special column called `OPERATION_TYPE` to each operation to identify the nature of operation.
-An operation can be either an insert (I), an update (U), or a delete (D) operation.

 Replay strategies apply to the following targets:

 - [BigQuery]({{< ref "docs/target-setup/bigquery" >}})